senakurtak/ArtistApp/README.md

 # ArtistApp

-ArtistApp consist of Home Screen, Quiz Screen and Result Screen.
+ArtistApp consists of Home Screen, Quiz Screen and Result Screen.

 # What does ArtistApp do?